 Many people feel that needs are either overlooked or played down in an attempt (one would assume) to render the elderly person ineligible for NHS funding.

-If your relative has had an assessment for Continuing Care and you’ve been sent the assessment notes for comment, pay particular attention to the language used in the notes.
+If your relative has had an assessment for Continuing Healthcare and you’ve been sent the assessment notes for comment, pay particular attention to the language used in the notes.

 Here are some real examples we’ve encountered, written by NHS assessors, of language distorting the gravity of the health needs of the person being assessed: